Kangana Ranaut wants to work with Ranbir & Ranveer but has a condition; Read - Republic World

 Also Read: Kangana Ranaut Trains Amid Coronavirus Crisis, Disapproving Fans Say She Is "doing Wrong"

-Not only this, but the Panga actor also expressed her interest to work with Aamir Khan.
-With the Lagaan actor, she wanted to make a movie that recreated the magic of Dilip Kumar and Madhubala.
+Not only this, but Kangana Ranaut also expressed her interest to work with Aamir Khan.
+With the Lagaan actor, she wanted to make a movie which recreated the magic of Dilip Kumar and Madhubala.
 For Kangana, Aamir Khan would be the perfect Dilip Kumar to her on-screen Madhubala.
 But if these projects will materialise in the future only time will tell.

 Also Read: Kangana Ranaut Celebrates Her 33rd Birthday With Family In Manali